Optimality Conditions for Multivariate Chebyshev Approximation: A Survey: Numerical applications

-The two-step approach is illustrated on the case of Example~3 of~\cite{Arzelier2019,Arzelier2024}.
+The two-step approach is illustrated on the case of Example~3 of~\cite{Arzelier2025}.

-\begin{example} The Airy function is to be approximate by a polynomial of degree $6$ on the interval $[-1,1]$.
+\begin{example} The Airy function is to be approximated by a polynomial of degree~$6$ on the interval $[-1,1]$.
 We first approximate it in the usual Chebyshev sense.
 Using a sample of $81$ equidistant points (with sample distance $0.05$) and solving the corresponding finite linear problem, we obtain the polynomial

-where coefficients are rounded to $10^{-3}$.
+where coefficients are rounded to $10^{-5}$.
 The error function $p_0(x)-f(x)$ is show in Figure~\ref{fig:p0-approximation}, where it is seen to approximatly equioscillate.
 Figure~\ref{fig:p0-approximation+evaluation} shows the linearized worst case evaluation error in orange, and the sum of the two.
-In order to apply Newton's method, we need initial guesses for the polynomial, the extreme points and the kernel vector.
-For the first two, we use $p_0(x)$ and approximations of its error extreme points given Table~\ref{table:extreme-points}.
+In order to apply Newton's method, we need initial guesses for the polynomial, the extremal points and the kernel vector.
+For the first two, we use $p_0(x)$ and approximations of its error extremal points given Table~\ref{table:extreme-points}.

-We clearly see that the first and last extreme points lie on the boundary of the interval, and we guess so for the optimal solution.
+We clearly see that the first and last extremal points lie on the boundary of the interval, and we guess so for the optimal solution.
 The corresponding approximate subgradient matrix is \begingroup \everymath{\scriptstyle}

 \endgroup whose kernel vector $\lambda\approx(0.0597, 0.1188, 0.128, 0.14, 0.1476, 0.1563, 0.1648, 0.0848)$ can be used as an initial iterate for the Newton method.
 With these initial guesses, the Newton method converges to the polynomial